anmalkov/yt-ohmyposh/README.md

-# yt-ohmyposh
+# Oh My Posh theme and configuration
-My OhMyPosh theme and configuration
+In this repo you can find my Oh My Posh theme and configuration.